 Have you stopped to think about how much food you waste?

-Hunger is not justified by the lack of food in the world According to the New York Times, globally we waste 1,3 billions tons of food a year.
-We produce enough food for everyone but about 1 / 3 is wasted.
-In most cases, this happens in our kitchen, when we prepare meals and do not consume them in full.
-How many times have you allowed food to rot in your fridge?
+Hunger is not justified by the lack of food in the world.
+According to the New York Times, we globally waste 1,3 billion tons of food a year.
+We produce enough food for everyone but approximately 1 / 3 is wasted.
+In most cases this happens in our kitchen when we prepare meals and do not eat them entirely.
+How many times have you let food rot in your fridge?

 If the waste of food were a country, it would be the world's third largest producer of carbon dioxide, after the United States and China.

 In other cases, the food waste is in agriculture.
 To get a sense, in South Asia, half of cauliflower production is considered loss because there is insufficient refrigeration path lack of access to technological means as well as transport one of the causes.

 It does not stop here, supermarkets want perfect fruits and vegetables.
 They must have noticed the supermarket islands with shiny apples that appeal to the freshness of food, more attractive and tasty.
 All those foods that seem like bad examples are immediately thrown away.

 As consumers, we create poor eating habits, eventually falling into this buying manipulation.
 The result is the continuation of this retail behavior in putting on the shelves products that reflect the ambitious standards of the consumer.